Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 Often these cunning folk were benign and performed a useful role in their society.
-However, like any other profession, there were good ones and then there were charlatans.
+However, like any other profession, there were good ones, and then there were charlatans.
 Some unscrupulous cunning folk blamed innocent people when someone asked for help locating a thief.
 Or invented silly and ineffective superstitious remedies.
 Of course, they were making a living off of these things.

 In most cases, these people were tolerated by the authorities and the Church.
 We must remember that the local priests and pastors were also country people who lived within the same community.
-The village vicar was in all likelihood literate, but not especially well educated or sophisticated by the standards of the urban elite.
-So in some cases, these low level Churchmen even participated in local agrarian fertility rites, or at least tolerated the practices that were going on.
+The village vicar was in all likelihood literate but not especially well educated or sophisticated by the standards of the urban elite.
+So in some cases, these low-level Churchmen even participated in local agrarian fertility rites or at least tolerated the practices that were going on.
 It was often if someone was angered and escalated their quarrel to pressing charges, or if a higher level church official visited, that folk practices and the cunning folk might be looked at more closely.

-So, the fact that these practices were so very common, and practiced by so many people, made it very easy to pinpoint witches when witch hunting crazes came around.
+So, the fact that these practices were so very common, and practiced by so many people, made it very easy to pinpoint witches when witch-hunting crazes came around.
 If a particular folk practice really pushed the boundaries of Church doctrine, then an accusation of witchcraft was likely.

-King James and the Witch Trials
+King James' Role in Witch Trials

 King James VI of Scotland would inherit the English throne from Elizabeth I to become James I of England, uniting the two countries into one Britain.
-He is most well known for this, and for commissioning the King James Bible.
-For this, he is celebrated by Christians in the English speaking world to this day.
+He is most well known for this and for commissioning the King James Bible.
+For this, he is celebrated by Christians in the English-speaking world to this day.

-But, many people don't know about his role in the Scottish witch hunts.
+However, many people don't know about his role in the Scottish witch hunts.
 Or about another book that, rather than being commissioned to other authors like the KJV Bible, was actually written by the King's own hand; Daemonologie.

 Daemonologie was more or less a handbook on demons, witchcraft, and the devil.
 Prior to James' reign, witch hunts were not especially common in Scotland.
 James developed an interest in witchcraft that appears to have bordered on obsession.
 He signed a law in 1591 which made the torture of witches legal, and he is said to have attended witch trials personally.